netmod-wg/rfc7950bis/README.md

 # rfc7950bis and friends

-This is the repository for the development of the following documents:
+This is the repository for three documents:
   - `draft-yn-netmod-rfc7950bis`: The YANG 1.1 Data Modeling Language
   - `draft-yn-netmod-yang-xml`: XML Encoding of Data Modeled with YANG
   - `draft-yn-netmod-yang-proto`: Requirements for YANG-based Protocols

+The latter two documents are the "friends" ;)

 The primary goal is to remove the "XML Encoding" and "NETCONF Operations" sections from RFC 7950, since YANG is intended to be independent of both